HowMuchDoINeed.co logo

 How much BTU for a house?

-The total BTU required for a house depends on its total volume, insulation quality, number of rooms, and climate.
-For a rough estimate, multiply the total cubic metres (or cubic feet) by the appropriate multiplier (35–50, depending on insulation).
-It’s best to calculate BTU room by room, as needs can vary significantly.
-For a bungalow, use the radiator BTU calculator to find an accurate figure.
+It depends on total volume, insulation quality, number of rooms, and climate — so there's no single magic number.
+For a rough starting point, multiply your total cubic metres (or cubic feet) by the appropriate multiplier (35–50, depending on insulation).
+That said, doing it room by room is always more accurate, because needs vary significantly across a home.
+For a bungalow, the radiator BTU calculator will give you a proper figure without the faff.

 How many BTU do I need for a 20x20 room?